adbedada/imageprep/README.md

 Deep Learning frameworks expect datasets to be prepared in a structure, style or format that fits into their workflow.
 With ImagePrep, you can easily organize labels according to these requirements.
-Currently, the tool simplifies the process of preparing labels using COCO, Pascal VOC and YOLO style format.
+Currently, the tool simplifies the process of preparing labels with COCO, Pascal VOC and YOLO label formats.
 Conversion to one from another is also supported.

 ##### Installation

-  stable version
+  *A stable version:*

     pip install imageprep

-  latest version:
+  *The latest:*

     # clone repo
     git clone https://github.com/adbeda/imageprep